-As discussed in Note 12 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
+As discussed in Note 14 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
+Management's plans in response to this matter are also described in Note 14.
 Our opinion is not modified with respect to this matter.